typescript-cheatsheets/react/ADVANCED.md

 # Section 1: Advanced Guides

 ## Higher Order Components (HoCs)

+**Note: there is now a dedicated HoC cheatsheet you can refer to get some practice on HOCs.**

 Sometimes you want a simple way to inject props from somewhere else (either a global store or a provider) and don't want to continually pass down the props for it.
 Context is great for it, but then the values from the context can only be used in your `render` function.
 A HoC will provide these values as props.